someobserver/recurgence/README.md

 - **Cities** – analyze their own patterns to attract what makes them attractive
 - **Galaxies** – regulate star formation through feedback from stellar lifecycles

 Whether quasars, molecules, or minds—every coherent pattern persists through self-stabilizing feedback.
-From quantum to cosmic, pattern complexity *is* the cosmos developing increasingly sophisticated ways to stabilize, understand, and process its own information.
+Pattern complexity *is* the cosmos developing increasingly sophisticated ways to stabilize, understand, and process its own information.

 *That* you can understand *this* is *that* pattern recognizing itself through you.